-The lab is based on simulations in the Silvaco software, which you have already used in two previous labs.
-Initially you will remind yourself of some properties of MOSFETs studied in the MOSFET lab, next you will study how these properties change as gate length is decreased.
-The property we are particularly interested in is the band edges below the gate, as they show the gate control over the inversion channel.
-Finally, if you have time, you will study one of the designs to reduce short-channel effects.
+The lab is based on simulations in the software Silvaco, which you have already used in the two previous lab exercises.
+Initially you will remind yourself of some properties of MOSFETs studied in the MOSFET lab, next you will study how these properties change as the transistor is scaled down.
+We are particularly interested in is the band edges below the gate, as they show the gate control over the inversion channel.
+Finally, if you have time, you will study a modern 3D design to reduce short-channel effects.